louishenrifranc/spearmint-for-neural-network/README.md

     }
 }
 ```

-## Run the script __python parser.py__.
+## Run the script __parser.py__.
-It will modify the config.file based on priors.json file.
+It will modify the config.file based on predefined_values.json file.
+Parser script is in the script folder

-## Create a __default.json file__
+## Create a __default_values.json file__
-If a parameter of a layer is not to learn neither manually set at any depth, give it a default value, in this file.
+If a parameter of a layer is not to learn, and hadn't either be manually set, give it a default value, in this file.
 ```{json}
 {
   "non_linearity": "relu",